 The discount rate is the rate of return exceeding price inflation.
 Therefore, the appropriate discount rate will depend upon three main factors: (1) the expected time over which it will be paid out (e.g. life expectancy); (2) the constituents of the investment portfolio that a prudent recipient should invest in; and (3) the historical performance of such a portfolio.
 Inflation can cause the discount rate to be negative.
 The High Court has set out the considerations for setting discount rates in greater detail in the personal injuries case of Chan Pak Ting v Chan Chi Kuen (No 2) [2013] 2 HKLRD 1.
-The tables produced below are created using those considerations as guidance.
+The tables produced below are created using those considerations as guidance (see KCMA v ABC [2021] HKCFI 3392 at [597] and [599]).